Jul 26th 2022

 Ewa: No, rather which way to choose to implement the plan.

-Every meeting with a client is a personal journey – everyone has their own personal story behind, so I follow her/his life path very carefully.
+Every meeting with a client is a personal journey – everyone has their own story behind it, so I follow her/his life path very carefully.
 In my opinion, this is a kind of art.

 Why Did You Choose To Study Psychology At SWPS University of Social Sciences and Humanities?
 Did This Study Help You in Getting Where You Are Now?